 The journal makes frequent mention of vessels encountered and boarded by the Philadelphia.
 Specific entries include the injury of several crew members during gun exercises (May 2); the recapture of the schooner Betsy from the French (May 23); capture of a French letter of marque by U.S.S.
 Connecticut (July 15); recapture of the sloop Eliza and schooner Sally from the French (November 26-27); and the capture of the French privateer La Leveret (December 3).

 A note on the inside cover reads: "Harlow Shapley, Harvard Observatory, Cambridge, Mass 1921."

-A Journal kept on board the United States Frigate Philadelphia is arranged by document type.
+A Journal kept on board the United States Frigate Philadelphia is arranged chronologically.

 Access and Use